Wine Grape Cheat Sheets: Gewürztraminer

 Spicy: Ginger, Cinnamon, Nutmeg, White Pepper, Allspice, Clove

-Strange but True: Coconut, Pond’s Cold Cream, Cheap Rose Perfume, Nivea Cream, “Cosmetics,” “Old Lady Perfume” (don’t try to deny it), Church Incense, Petroleum, Turpentine, Diesel, Gasoline.
+Strange but True: Coconut, Pond’s Cold Cream, Cheap Rose Perfume, Nivea Cream, “Cosmetics,” “Old Lady Perfume” (don’t try to deny it), Church Incense, Petroleum, Turpentine, Diesel, Gasoline

 Where The Best Gewürztraminer is Grown:

-• The Alsace region of France, which many people consider to be the place where Gewurztraminer finds its “perfect expression”.
-(By the way, in the French language there is no “ü” in Gewurz, so don’t let anybody tell you it is spelled wrong!)
-In Alsace, Gewurztraminer accounts for about 20% of the vineyards, making it the second-most planted grape of the region.
+• The Alsace region of France, which many people consider to be the place where Gewurztraminer finds its perfect expression.
+(Remember that there is no “ü” in Gewurz in the French language, so don’t let anybody tell you it is spelled wrong!)
+In Alsace, Gewurztraminer accounts for about 20% of the vineyards, making it one of the most widely planted grapes of the area.
 Riesling, the number one grape, accounts for 23% of the vineyards.

 • Austria, Germany, Hungary, Switzerland, Luxembourg and many of the smaller wine producers of Eastern Europe also grow Gewürztraminer, but it may be going by any one of the following aliases: Roter Traminer, Drumin, Pinat Cervena, Livora, Tramini, Mala Dinka, among others.

-• True to its history, the grape is still grown in the Trentino/Alto Adige areas in Italy.
+• True to its history, the grape is still grown in the Trentino/Alto Adige areas in Italy

-• Areas of Canada, such as Vancouver Island, The Okanagan Valley, and Ontario, as well as New York’s Finger Lakes and Long Island Wine Country.
+• Areas of Canada, such as Vancouver Island, The Okanagan Valley, and Ontario, as well as New York’s Finger Lakes and Long Island Wine Country

 • The Cooler regions of Australia and New Zealand

-• California grew Gewurztraminer back in the 1870’s; a well-regarded version was produced by Charles Krug in Napa and Jacob Gundlach in Sonoma.
-These days, the cooler regions of California, including Mendocino County, Monterey County and Sonoma, also do quite well with small plantings of the grape.
+• California grew a lot of Gewurztraminer back in the 1870s; a well-regarded version was produced by Charles Krug in Napa and Jacob Gundlach in Sonoma.
+These days, the cooler regions of California, including Mendocino County, Monterey County and Sonoma, do quite well with small plantings of the grape.

 Food Affinities—Base Ingredients: